vispy/vispy-website/index.rst

 Vispy is a collaborative project that has two main goals:
 1) To allow more sharing of code between visualization projects and making it easier to use OpenGL.
-This is doen by providing an object oriented interface to OpenGL and by providing a framework for embedding OpenGL in applications and the browser.

 2) To create fast, interactive and beautiful (i.e. high quality) visualizations, using a high level interface.
 Also for big data.

-Vispy is organized in the following modules.
-The visualisation modules are organized in levels, that provide API's at increasing abstraction.
+Also in the browser.

-* vispy.gl: (level 1) low level OpenGL API
+Vispy is organized in the following modules:

-* vispy.oogl: (level 2) object oriented OpenGL API
+* **vispy.gl**: low level OpenGL API (level 1)
-* vispy.visuals: (level 3) visuals layer (higher level visualization objects)
+* **vispy.oogl**: object oriented OpenGL API (level 2)
-* To come: (level 4) Functional interface
+* **vispy.visuals**: visuals layer (level 3)
-* (level 5)... something with big data?
+* To come: functional interface (level 4)
-* vispy.app: simple application framework for creating/embedding OpenGL widgets
+* ... something with big data? (level 5)
-* vispy.event: event system.
+* **vispy.app**: simple application framework for creating/embedding OpenGL widgets

-Vispy can be a basis for other libraries, which can hook into vispy at the desired level.
+* **vispy.event**: event system.

-But vispy also aims to be a visualziation toolkit on its own.
+The visualisation modules are organized in levels that provide API's to OpenGL at increasing abstraction.
+Libraries and applications that use vispy can use it at the desired level.

 Currently, layer 1 and 2 are in Beta stage, work on layer 3 is commencing.